 Craig Greene won’t seek reelection to Louisiana Public Service Commission

-Louisiana Public Service Commissioner Dr. Craig Greene announced Wednesday that he will not seek reelection once he concludes his second term in January.
+Louisiana Public Service Commissioner Dr. Craig Greene announced June 19 that he will not seek reelection once he concludes his term at year’s end.

 Greene, a moderate Republican in a district that includes Lafayette, Houma and parts of Baton Rouge, is serving his eighth year on what is one of the most powerful oversight boards in the state.